 Candidate B - matches on communication but not python

-Result - Candidate A scores higher than Candidate B. The frequency of the term ‘python’ is higher than ‘communication’ across the entire pool of candidates searched.
+Result - Candidate A scores higher than Candidate B. The frequency of the term ‘python’ is lower than ‘communication’ across the entire pool of candidates searched.

 Search term - job title: ‘reinsurance analyst’

 Candidate A – job title is ‘reinsurance associate’